Judge declines to remove Trump pick at Consumer Financial Protection Bureau

-The ruling was a loss for Leandra English, the bureau's deputy director who believes she became the acting director when Richard Cordray, who had run the agency since 2012, stepped down the day after Thanksgiving.
+The ruling was a loss for Leandra English, the bureau's deputy director who believes she became the acting director when Richard Cordray, who had run the agency since 2012, stepped down last Friday.

 She is "purporting to be acting director," he said.